S. Korea, US to go ahead with drills despite N. Korea threat

 “The Warrior Shield FTX stands for the ROK-U.S. alliance’s capability and resolution to ensure a combined defense posture to defend the ROK,” Taylor said, using South Korea’s official name, the Republic of Korea.

 South Korea and the United States have been expanding their military exercises in the face of evolving North Korean nuclear threats.
 Emboldened by its advancing nuclear arsenal, North Korea test-fired more than 70 missiles last year, the most ever for a single year, and several more this year.
-Many of the missiles tested nuclear-capable weapons designed to strike the U.S. mainland and South Korea.
+Many of the missiles tested were nuclear-capable weapons designed to strike the U.S. mainland and South Korea.

 North Korea has also threatened to use its nuclear weapons preemptively in potential conflicts with the United States and South Korea.
 The U.S. military has warned the North that the use of nuclear weapons “will result in the end of that regime.”